Mobile menu

 Having a Biological Relative with Celiac Disease

-dna iconCeliac disease is genetically based, so it is more common in those with a family history of the condition.
+dna iconAs established, most people with celiac disease have certain genes, so it is more common in those with a family history of the condition.
 This means that if you have a blood relative with celiac disease, you are at an increased risk for developing it, too.
 This autoimmune condition occurs in up to 5-10% of family members of people diagnosed with celiac disease.

 Learn more about Celiac Disease in Families

-dna iconHaving an autoimmune disease makes you more likely to develop other autoimmune diseases, like celiac disease.
-Thyroid disease and type 1 diabetes are examples of other autoimmune diseases.
+dna iconHaving an autoimmune disease makes you more likely to develop other autoimmune diseases, including celiac disease.
+Patients with thyroid diseases or type 1 diabetes are particularly likely to develop celiac disease, and vice versa.
+Other examples of autoimmune diseases include multiple sclerosis (MS), rheumatoid arthritis, lupus, ulcerative colitis, Crohn’s disease, vitiligo, and Sjögren’s syndrome.

 Think you may have celiac disease?